Long Beach Shortbus

-Their first CD was a self-titled EP and featured their hit "California Grace."
+Their first CD was a self-titled extended play (EP) and featured their hit "California Grace."
 Their second CD was entitled Flying Ship of Fantasy, featuring tracks from their first album.
 "California Grace" is also available on the soundtrack to the MTV reality series Laguna Beach.
 On October 7, 2007, it was announced that the band would be parting ways.
-Their final show took place at the Haunted Ball And Chain festival in San Diego, California, on November 2 and 3.
-Eric Wilson is now in Sublime with Rome, a new incarnation of Sublime which chiefly performs songs by that band, and also features Rome Ramirez filling in for their late singer/guitarist Bradley Nowell.
+Their final show took place at the Haunted Ball and Chain festival in San Diego, California, on November 2 and 3.
+Eric Wilson was later in Sublime with Rome, an incarnation of Sublime which chiefly performed songs by that band, and also featured Rome Ramirez filling in for their late singer/guitarist Bradley Nowell.